Baked Harissa Chicken with Chickpeas

 This post may contain affiliate links.
 Please read my disclosure policy.

-And chicken thighs go with just about any sauce or preparation you could possibly imagine throwing at them — the bolder the better!
-I seaon them with everything from a Korean-inspired gochjang glazed chicken to Dijon and shallots in a baked chicken casserole.
+Chicken thighs go with just about any sauce or preparation you could possibly imagine throwing at them — and the bolder the better!
+I season them with everything from a Korean-inspired gochjang glazed chicken to Dijon and shallots in a baked chicken casserole.

 - Smoked paprika: This spice is made with ground smoked paprika chili peppers.
 It adds that seductive quality to the dish that makes you want another bite.